hannotify/hanno.codes/_drafts/java-21-release-day.md

 #### What's Different From Java 20?

-Apart from some minor editorial changes, the main change since the second preview is the removal of support for record patterns appearing in the header of an enhanced for statement.
-Java 20 [introduced the feature](https://hanno.codes/2023/03/21/java-20-release-day-heres-whats-new/#enhanced-for-statements), but it was dropped in Java 21 because the feature "may need a significant redesign, to better align with other features under consideration" (see [this OpenJDK ticket](https://bugs.openjdk.org/browse/JDK-8304401) for more information).
-This may seem strange, but that is the way it can be with preview features: they are fully specified and implemented, and yet impermanent until the feature has been fully delivered.
-Not to worry though, JEP 440 also hints that support for record patterns in enhanced for statements may be re-proposed in a future JEP, presumably when able to be better aligned with other features under consideration.
+Apart from some minor editorial changes and the fact that the feature is now in its final state, the main change since the second preview is the removal of support for record patterns appearing in the header of an enhanced for statement.
+Java 20 [introduced this feature](https://hanno.codes/2023/03/21/java-20-release-day-heres-whats-new/#enhanced-for-statements), but it was dropped in Java 21 because it "may need a significant redesign, to better align with other features under consideration" (see [this OpenJDK ticket](https://bugs.openjdk.org/browse/JDK-8304401) for more information).
+This may seem strange, but this is the way it can be with preview features: they are fully specified and implemented, and yet impermanent until the feature has been fully delivered.
+Not to worry though, JEP 440 also hints that support for record patterns in enhanced for statements may be re-proposed in a future JEP, presumably when it's able to be better aligned with other features under consideration.

 #### More Information

 For more information on this feature, see [JEP 440](https://openjdk.org/jeps/440).
-Or if you want to try out record patterns and you liked the code examples, then here's a [GitHub repository](https://github.com/hannotify/pattern-matching-music-store) to get you started.
+Or if you want to try out record patterns with the provided code examples,, then here's a [GitHub repository](https://github.com/hannotify/pattern-matching-music-store) to get you started.

 ### JEP 443: Unnamed Patterns and Variables (Preview)